Let’s get one thing straight.

 You’re here because you want advice based on personality preference.

-If you are searching for a lasting relationship with someone based on personality type, you might be advised to look elsewhere.
+You might be advised to look elsewhere if you are searching for a lasting relationship with someone based on personality type.

 Let me show you why.